Eagle Way: New Interchange

+Future

-Future plans call for one final extension of the Hopkinsville Bypass that will go through the northeastern side of Hopkinsville going from the KY 107/KY 1682 junction to the eastern junction of US 68 (Jefferson Davis Highway)/US 68 Bypass.
+Future plans call for one final extension of the Hopkinsville Bypass that will go through the northeastern side of Hopkinsville going from the KY 107/KY 1682 junction to the pre-existing eastern junction of US 68/KY 80 and US 68 Bypass, thus making it an orbital beltway.
 This will also involve a new crossroad intersection with Kentucky Route 507 on the east side of town.
 If it comes into fruition, the target date of completion should be before or in the year 2025.
 The state highway designation for the final extension will be determined upon completion.

 Major intersections

 The beltway has intersections with KY 91 and KY 272, along with US 41 Alternate.
 The beltway crosses the following highways/roads more than once: